TeamRizu/outfox-wiki/content/dev/theming/Theming-Sounds.md

 ## Conditional Music

 Originally introduced on SM-SSC, this feature allows for music to be defined by lua rather than a fixed audio file.
-This can be particuraly useful on situations where you want a screen to play different music files based on performance.
+This can be useful on situations where you want a screen to play different music files based on performance.

 ```lua
 -- Lets say that my fallback sound (the one that will play if anything fails) will be Sound1.